Blendify/blender-manual/blender_docs/manual/rigging/constraints/relationship/follow_path.rst

 .. note::

    Note that you also need to keyframe Evaluation Time for the Path.
-Select the path, go to the path properties, set the overall frame to the first frame of the path (e.g. frame 1), set the value of Evaluation time to the first frame of the path (e.g. 1), right click on Evaluation time, select create keyframe, set the overall frame to the last frame of the path (e.g. frame 100),
+Select the path, go to the *Path Animation* panel in the curve properties, set the overall frame to the first frame of the path (e.g. frame 1), set the value of Evaluation time to the first frame of the path (e.g. 1), right click on Evaluation time, select create keyframe, set the overall frame to the last frame of the path (e.g. frame 100),